sadiqshah786/Machine_Learning./README.md

 # Machine_Learning.
+ ### Arthur Smule
-According to Arthur Smule : 1959 ability to  perform any task without any explicitly computer program.
+ 1959 ability to  perform any task without any explicitly computer program.
+### Tom Michal
-Tom Michal :  According to (ETP) ---> Any Program learns with E (Experince) with respect to task and some perfromance measures & it can imporves according to performance measures.
+According to (ETP)Rule  Any Program learns with E (Experince) with respect to task and some perfromance measures & it can imporves according to performance measures.

-Example : In 1950
+#### Example : In 1950
 ## Arthur Samuel : Introduce the Checkers Game.
 ---------------------------------------------------
 Machine Learning (Supervised,Unsupervised Learning)